Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Fresno State Stats and Trends

-- In Fresno State's 12 games this year, it has eight wins against the spread.
+- In Fresno State's 12 games this season, it has eight wins against the spread.

-- This season, the Bulldogs have an against the spread record of 3-1 in their four games as a favorite of 11.5 points or more.
+- The Bulldogs have an against the spread record of 3-1 in their four games when favored by 11.5 points or more so far this season.

-- Fresno State has gone over the point total in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- Fresno State's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Fresno State is 7-4 against the spread and 8-3 overall when the team churns out over 338.9 yards.
+- In games that Fresno State piles up over 338.9 yards, the team is 7-4 against the spread and 8-3 overall.

 - The Bulldogs have turned the ball over eight more times (22 total) than the Miners have forced a turnover (14) this season.